Microtia

 • Performed by experienced reconstructive surgeons

-• Uses the patient’s own tissue (low rejection risk)
+• Uses the patient’s own tissue, reducing rejection risk

 • Longer surgical process